On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 For the planted $k$-SAT problems and the planted $k$-CSPs arising from Goldreich's construction we address the following question: {\em How many random constraints are needed to efficiently recover the planted assignment?}

 For these problems we prove unconditional lower bounds for a broad class of algorithms.
-Statistical algorithms, defined by Kearns in the context of PAC learning \cite{kearns1998efficient} and by Feldman \etal \cite{feldman2013statistical} for general problems on distributions, are algorithms that can be implemented without explicit access to random clauses, only being able to estimate expectations of functions of a random constraint to a desired accuracy.
-Such algorithms include most algorithmic approaches used in practice and in theory on a wide variety of problems, including Expectation Maximization (EM)~\cite{DempsterLR77}, MCMC optimization \cite{TannerW87,GelfandSmith90}, (generalized) method of moments \cite{Hansen:82}, simulated annealing~\cite{KirkpatrickGV83, Cerny1985Thermodynamical}, first and second order methods for linear/convex optimization~\cite{DunaganV08, BelloniFV09}, and many others (see \cite{ChuKLYBNO:06,BlumDMN:05,feldman2013statistical} for proofs and other examples). \hide{We discuss this aspect in more detail in\inbody{the full version of this paper;} \infull{Section \ref{sec:statalgpowersec};} here we briefly mention the implication that convex programs that solve planted $k$-CSPs problem must have dimension that grows as $n^{\Omega(r)}$ for {\em any} level of hierarchy.}
+Statistical (query) algorithms, defined by Kearns in the context of PAC learning \cite{kearns1998efficient} and by Feldman \etal \cite{FeldmanGRVX:12} for general problems on distributions, are algorithms that can be implemented without explicit access to random clauses, only being able to estimate expectations of functions of a random constraint to a desired accuracy.
+Many of the algorithmic approaches used in machine learning theory and practice have been shown to be implementable using statistical queries (e.g.~\cite{blum1998polynomial,DunaganV08,BlumDMN:05,ChuKLYBNO:06,BalcanF15}; see \cite{Feldman16:easq} for a brief overview) including most standard approaches to convex optimization \cite{FeldmanGV:15}.
+Other common techniques such as Expectation Maximization (EM)~\cite{DempsterLR77}, MCMC optimization \cite{TannerW87,GelfandSmith90}, (generalized) method of moments \cite{Hansen:82}, and simulated annealing~\cite{KirkpatrickGV83, Cerny1985Thermodynamical} are also known to fit into this framework.
+The only known problem for which a superpolynomial separation between the complexity of statistical algorithms and the usual computational complexity is known is solving linear equations over a finite field (which can be done via Gaussian elimination).